-Nona Lee, Executive Vice President & Chief Legal Officer, is in her 20th season with the Arizona Diamondbacks in 2019.
+Nona Lee, Executive Vice President & Chief Legal Officer, is in her 21st season with the Arizona Diamondbacks in 2020.
 Lee has served as a Vice President and the head of the legal department since 2005, overseeing all legal issues for the organization.
 Before dedicating her time solely to the D-backs, she served as Associate General Counsel (2000-04) and VP and Associate General Counsel (2004-05) for the Phoenix Suns, D-backs, Phoenix Mercury, Arizona Rattlers, Chase Field, US Airways Center and Dodge Theater.

 Lee assisted in the negotiations with FOX Sports Arizona on a 20-year extension that began in 2016, and is the largest financial transaction in franchise history.
 She also assisted with negotiations for the building and use of Salt River Fields at Talking Stick, the Arizona Diamondbacks Spring Training home and, most recently, assisting with the negotiations for acquisition of land and construction of the Club’s planned new Dominican Republic Academy.
-She also assists the Baseball Operations department with preparation and presentation of salary arbitration matters.
+She assists the Baseball Operations department with preparation and presentation of salary arbitration matters.